Characterisation-Virtual-Laboratory/CharacterisationVL-SoftwareList/README.rst

 - log-level: Possible values are: logging.DEBUG, logging.INFO, logging.ERROR, logging.WARNING
 - log-files: modules-to-google: Path to the log file. e.g. var/log/modules-to-google.log

+The tricky part is setting up the Google Service Account and obtaining the `secrets.json' file.
+This link is a good starting point. https://developers.google.com/identity/protocols/oauth2/service-account

+Once the service account is setup, open the Google Sheet, click on 'Share' and add the service account with 'editor' access.
+Use the email address of the service account to do this.

 Running
 -------